jpeterbaker/online_bg_tools/README.md

 that allow you to "snooze" games that you don't want to be shown for a while.
 By selecting the new "Go to unsnoozed game" button rather than BGA's default "X tables are waiting for you" button,
-BGA will only show oyu tables that you have not snoozed (or whose snooze timer has expired).
+BGA will only show you tables that you have not snoozed (or whose snooze timer has expired).
 The script uses cookies that time out when the snooze is over.